 Through a unique, nationally recognized partnership with the U.S. Forest Service, resorts and other locations in Cook County host free, family-friendly naturalist programs five days a week all summer long.

 Naturalist program topics range from bats, beavers and wolves to moose, meteor strikes and wildflowers.
-Everyone is welcome to attend, even if you are not a guest at the resort at which a program is being hosted.
+Everyone is welcome to attend, even if you are just visiting for the day.
+No resort reservations are required to participate.

 Check out the calendar to see upcoming naturalist programs and other learning opportunities.